 click here to see the complete list of news and updates

-The Southern Legislative Conference is accepting submissions for its newly formed State Transformation in Action Recognition (STAR), a regional adaptation of the former CSG Innovations Awards.
+The Southern Legislative Conference is accepting submissions for its State Transformation in Action Recognition (STAR), a regional adaptation of the former CSG Innovations Awards.
 The STAR program identifies and promotes innovative ideas and programs from the Southern region’s best problem solvers: the states themselves.
 The SLC welcomes applications from a wide array of state agencies, departments, and institutions operating within the executive, legislative, and judicial governmental branches.
 Click here for more information.

 The Southern Legislative Conference recently published an analysis of the latest state export data from the U.S. Department of Commerce.
 Notably, U.S. exports of goods and services soared to an unprecedented $2.3 trillion, an expansion of 2.8 percent compared to levels reached in 2012.
 Click here to review the the complete research post.